szczypiorofix/chieveos/README.md

 # chieveos
-Just a simple bootloader, made with NASM
+Just a simple bootloader, made with NASM.

 ## Usage